AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50116-admin-user-cannot-create-a-url-rewrite.md

 ---
 # ACSD-50116: An admin user cannot create a URL rewrite for the sub-categories of level three or lower

-The ACSD-50116 patch fixes the issue where an admin user cannot create a URL rewrite for the subcategories of level three or lower.
+The ACSD-50116 patch fixes the issue where an admin user cannot create a URL rewrite for the sub-categories of level three or lower.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.30 is installed.
 The patch ID is ACSD-50116.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions